hyperb1iss/signalrgb-python/README.md

 ### Command-line Interface

-The SignalRGB Python Client comes with an intuitive command-line interface for easy interaction with your SignalRGB setup.
+signalrgb-python comes with an intuitive command-line interface for easy interaction with your SignalRGB setup.

 ```bash
 # List all available effects